Latavius Murray Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- The Ravens have called a pass in 54.9% of their plays from scrimmage this year while running the ball 45.1% of the time.
-This offensive attack ranks 16th in the NFL in points scored.
+- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.9% of the time while running the ball 45.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Rams.